alishadan/time_for_c/README.md

-time_for_c is a program that manage your time to divide your time. work time for time you work on that, break time for time you rest.
+Pomodoroc is a program that manage your time to divide your time. work time for time you work on that, break time for time you rest.

-default values for work time is 5 minutes and to break time is 0.5 minutes, but you can change it. for run program, thats enough, open command window and go to folder of program and type ./time_for_c for change values you can use of -w and -b options.
+default values for work time is 5 minutes and to break time is 1 minutes, but you can change it. for run program, thats enough doble click on pomodoroc.exe or open command window and go to folder of program and type ./time_for_c for change values you can use of -w and -b options.
 -w is work time and -b is break time.